Engaging with Stakeholders

 Engaging with our local communities, throughout all phases of a development, more accurately identifies their needs and helps us to meet those needs.

-During this collaboration, we aim to address and minimise the impact of our activities during the construction phase of our developments through planning and environmental risk assessments.
+During this collaboration, we aim to address any planning and technical issues so that the impact of our activities on local communities is minimised, including using planning and environmental risk assessments.

 How do we engage?